 I get an alert through from Monzo as soon as I make a purchase and the money is taken straight off my balance.
 This has created accountability.
 It means that I can’t just spend aimlessly on my card and forget about it until the pending transactions are processed.

 I use a budget planner at the start of the month and these instant alerts allow me to ensure that I’m sticking to it!
+The instant alerts feature is particularly handy if you’re looking for ways to save money on a tight budget.

 2) Categorised spending